ding-lab/pollock/README.md

 --output-prefix OUTPUT_PREFIX
   * Filepath prefix to write output file.
 Extension will be dependent on the inclusion of --output-txt argument.
 By default the extension will be the same as the input object type.
 Default value is "output"

+###### specific to explain mode

+--explain-filepath EXPLAIN_FILEPATH
+  * Filepath to seurat .rds object or scanpy .h5ad anndata object containing cells to be explained.
+Expression data must be raw counts (i.e. unnormalized).
+Larger numbers of cells to explain will mean a longer run time.
+For reference, running ~100 cells with a background sample size of ~100 cells results in a runtime of approximately 15 minutes.
+Path to predicted cell type labels is specified by the --predicted-key

+--background-filepath BACKGROUND_FILEPATH
+  * Filepath to seurat .rds object or scanpy .h5ad anndata object containing cells to use for background samples in model explaination.
+Expression data must be raw counts (i.e. unnormalized).
+This object will be sampled to --background-sample-size cells.
+See --background-sample-size for more details.

+###### optional arguments specific to explain mode

+--predicted-key PREDICTED_KEY
+  * The key holding pollock predictiosn to use for explaining the given input data.
+The key can be one of the following: 1) A string representing a column in the metadata of the input seurat object or the .obs attribute of the scanpy anndata object, or 2) filepath to a .txt file where each line is a cell type

 #### example basic usage